KieranBond/Kieranbond.github.io/_posts/2019-04-06-camera-system.md

 My research topic was: 'An investigation into improving user experience through game camera implementation'.
 This topic stemmed from my time playing games where I had experienced poor camera systems, as well as when I'd experienced great cameras that massively affected the gameplay.

+Because I got to choose my research subject, and thus practical for this assignment, it's a partial passion project too.
+I chose this topic because it was something I wanted to do anyways and learn about.
+I enjoy the cinematography side to it and also the technical difficulties in getting it working the way you want.

 <h2> Resources </h2>